richytang/ETC5542/README.md

 ## Aim

-The aim of research is to forecast the Covid-19 daily cases
+The aim of research is to forecast the the number of Covid-19 daily cases

 ## Data Source